Sulfur hexafluoride

 Sulfur hexafluoride side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives, skin redness, rash; warmth, numbness, or tingly feeling; trouble breathing, tight feeling in your throat; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives, skin redness, rash; warmth, numbness, or tingly feeling; trouble breathing, tight feeling in your throat; swelling of your face, lips, tongue, or throat.

-In rare cases, serious or fatal reactions may occur during the injection or shortly afterward.
+In rare cases, serious or fatal reactions may occur during or shortly after the injection.
 Tell your caregivers right away if you have:

 -